 - Walk LOD 8 slow steps in shoulder promenade position, gent beginning L, lady beginning R foot.
-R hands are held extended forward; lady places her L hand on the gent's R shoulder. - 1 Rock forward acknowledging partner and replace back.
-You may bob forward as in La Polkinade. - 3 Cast away 6 walking steps to take open 2 hands. - 4 Face-to-face polka, back-to-back swinging held hands forward, face-to-face, back-to-back. - Holding 2 open hands, do La Polkinade (by Henri Boizot, 1858): Gent glissé side L, chassé (close) R to L, Jeté L LOD while lifting straightened rear leg RLOD, close R to L. Accent count 3.
-Lady steps opposite. - Gent does a small L Pas de Basque in place then step R and lightly stamp L without weight, as lady does a CW Allemande turn under the gent's L arm, with a two-step, then step L and close R.
+R hands are held extended straight forward; lady places her L hand on the gent's R shoulder. - 1 Rock forward, lightly pouncing as in La Polkinade, acknowledging partner and replace back. - 3 Cast away 6 walking steps to take open 2 hands. - 4 Face-to-face polka, back-to-back swinging held hands forward, face-to-face, back-to-back.
+Gent places L hand akimbo each time he is back-to-back. - Holding 2 open hands, do a combination of La Polkinade and the Racket\: Gent glissé side L, coupé R under L, Jeté L LOD while lifting straightened rear leg RLOD, coupé R under lifting L leg forward.
+Accent count 3.
+Lady steps opposite. (\ The name Racket was popular, and was thus applied to other steps as well.
+The name La Polkinade is more specific, so we will use that term.) - Gent does a small polka in place then step R and lightly stamp L without weight, as lady does a CW Allemande turn under the gent's L arm, with a two-step, then step L and close (maybe lightly stamp) R.